How PWAs can drive mobile conversion in time for peak

 So how do you create a website experience for mobile users that acts like an app?
 The answer is Progressive Web.

 The trend for Progressive Web Apps (PWAs) is being driven by the advancement in browsers, an improved capability to cache, and changes to how push notifications can be managed through APIs.
 PWAs include the high-converting features of a native app but they’re still websites, accessed directly in the web browser rather than downloaded via app stores.
 The seamless, app-like web experience not only looks and feels great, it converts extremely well and is easier to deploy and maintain.

 If you want to find out more about Progressive Web Apps and how they can be implemented for your online site, don't miss this recent webinar with leading mobile shopping platform provider, Mobify, in conjunction with Salmon and SAP Hybris where we discussed:

 - The importance of a mobile-first strategy for 2017 peak trading

 - How PWAs integrate with ecommerce engines and platforms such as SAP Hybris

 - How PWAs can increase online performance by two- or fourfold, and increase overall conversion by 17%

-With operational planning underway for the peak selling season, make sure you’re acquainted with Progressive Web Apps.
+With operational planning underway for the peak selling season, and high mobile conversion high on your agenda, now is the time to get acquainted with Progressive Web Apps.